Our Team

 Tristan Bragg

 Tristan Bragg is an educator who is committed to educational equity and inclusivity both inside and outside of the classroom.
-In her current role as a Leadership Coach, Tristan partners with BRES schools and district clients to assist them in achieving their academic & district goals by implementing and maintaining effective school systems.
+In her current role as Leadership Coach, Tristan partners with BRES schools and district clients to assist them in achieving their academic & district goals by implementing and maintaining effective school systems.
+Additionally, she supports with developing our leadership coaching team and building out internal systems.

 Tristan began her career as a 2006 Teach for America [TFA] Houston Corps Member in the Houston Independent School District [HISD] as a Kindergarten & 1stgrade teacher.
 During her tenure with HISD, she had the privilege to serve as a teacher, instructional coach, and assistant principal.
 She then served as a literacy coach for Indianapolis Public Schools and an assistant principal for Pflugerville ISD.
 In 2018, she relocated to the Dallas-Fort Worth metroplex to serve as the founding Academic Director of Uplift Elevate Primary in Fort Worth, TX.